Homological Mirror Symmetry for Hypertoric Varieties I: Mirror symmetry via microlocal sheaves

 \subsection{Other flavors of multiplicative hypertoric manifold}

-In this paper, starting from the data of an embedding of tori $T \to \mathbb{G}_m^n$, we have constructed both an additive hypertoric variety $\frak{M}$ and a Dolbeault hypertoric manifold $\frak{Y}$.
-We view the latter as a multiplicative analogue of $\frak{M}$.
-One can attach to the same data another, better known multiplicative analogue $\mathfrak{Y}^{\operatorname{Betti}}$, which however plays only a motivational role in this paper.
-For a definition, see \cite{Ganev18}. $\mathfrak{Y}^{\operatorname{Betti}}$ is often simply known as a multiplicative hypertoric variety.
-For generic parameters, it is a smooth affine variety, of the same dimension as $\frak{M}$ and $\frak{Y}$.
-In fact, forthcoming work of Zsuzsanna Dancso, Vivek Shende and the first author constructs a smooth open embedding $\frak{Y} \to \mathfrak{Y}^{\operatorname{Betti}}$, such that $\mathfrak{Y}^{\operatorname{Betti}}$ retracts smoothly onto the image.
+In this paper, starting from the data of an embedding of tori $T \to \mathbb{G}_m^n$, we have constructed both an additive hypertoric variety $\mathfrak{M}$ and a Dolbeault hypertoric manifold $\Dol$.
+We view the latter as a multiplicative analogue of $\mathfrak{M}$.
+One can attach to the same data another, better known multiplicative analogue $\Bet$, which however plays only a motivational role in this paper.
+For a definition, see \cite{Ganev18}. $\Bet$ is often simply known as a multiplicative hypertoric variety.
+For generic parameters, it is a smooth affine variety, of the same dimension as $\mathfrak{M}$ and $\Dol$.
+In fact, work of Zsuzsanna Dancso, Vivek Shende and the first author \cite{dancso2019deletioncontraction} constructs a smooth open embedding $\Dol \to \Bet$, such that $\Bet$ retracts smoothly onto the image.
 The embedding does not, however, respect complex structures; for instance, the complex Lagrangians considered here map to real submanifolds of the multiplicative hypertoric variety.
-Instead, as the superscript indicates, $\mathfrak{Y}^{\operatorname{Betti}}$ and $\frak{Y}$ play roles analogous to the Betti and Dolbeault moduli of a curve.
+Instead, $\Bet$ and $\Dol$ play roles analogous to the Betti and Dolbeault moduli of a curve.

-We expect that under this embedding, the core $\mathfrak{C} \subset \mathfrak{Y}$ becomes the Liouville skeleton of $\mathfrak{Y}^{\operatorname{Betti}}$, thought of as a Liouville manifold with respect to the affine Liouville structure.
-The category of microlocal sheaves on $\mathfrak{C}$ which we will define in the next section can be thought of as a substitute for a certain subcategory of the Fukaya category of $\mathfrak{Y}^{\operatorname{Betti}}$, corresponding to Lagrangian branes with a certain compactness and equivariance property.
+In the sequel \cite{GMW} to this paper, joint with Ben Gammage, we show that the core $\mathfrak{C} \subset \Dol$ becomes the Liouville skeleton of $\Bet$, thought of as a Liouville manifold with respect to the affine Liouville structure.
+Microlocal sheaves on this skeleton compute the wrapped Fukaya category of $\Bet$.
+In the next section, we will introduce a category of deformation quantization modules on $\Dol$, which roughly corresponds to microlocal sheaves on $\Bet$ with an extra $\mathbb{G}_m$ equivariant structure.
+This helps place our main results in the usual context of homological mirror symmetry.
+The relationship between the two papers is explained in more detail in \cite{GMW}.

-As discussed above, once the connection between this category and the Fukaya category of $\mathfrak{Y}^{\operatorname{Betti}}$ is made precise, then we will be able to see the equivalence of categories we present in the usual context of homological mirror symmetry.